 - Click the Devices tab

-If you are lucky, simply resetting the sync history will fix the problem. iTunes will sync your iOS device without throwing the connection-reset error.
+If you are lucky, just resetting the sync history will fix the problem. iTunes will sync your iOS device without throwing the connection reset error.

 Sometimes, this works perfectly but sometimes, this works randomly and only occasionally.
 In that case, try to delete the lockdown folder.

 Solution #4.
 Delete Lockdown Folder to Reset It

 The lockdown folder is a protected folder on your computer that contains temp data (mostly about syncing).
 Deleting this folder (or the contents of this folder) will reset the lockdown folder (which is accessed by iTunes).
 Here’s how to reset the lockdown folder:

 Disconnect iPhone and quit iTunes completely before proceeding.

 On a Mac:

 From the Finder, click on Go → Go to Folder